Overview of API Gateway

 The API Gateway service enables you to publish APIs with private endpoints that are accessible from within your network, and which you can expose with public IP addresses if you want them to accept internet traffic.
 The endpoints support API validation, request and response transformation, CORS, authentication and authorization, and request limiting.

 Using the API Gateway service, you create one or more API gateways in a regional subnet to process traffic from API clients and route it to back-end services.
-You can use a single API gateway to link multiple back-end services (such as load balancers, compute instances, and Oracle Functions) into a single consolidated API endpoint.
+You can use a single API gateway to link multiple back-end services (such as load balancers, compute instances, and OCI Functions) into a single consolidated API endpoint.

 You can access the API Gateway service to define API gateways and API deployments using the Console and the REST API.